 Travelling to Chhattisgarh by rail is relatively easy.
 Bilaspur, Durg and Raipur connect Chhattisgarh to almost all major Indian cities and towns.
 In fact, the railway network of the state centres around Bilaspur which also happens to be the zonal headquarters of the South East Central Railway of the Indian Railways.

 - By Road

-The road network of Chhattisgarh has improved a lot in the last five years.
+The road network of Chhattisgarh has improved a lot in the last few years.
 There are a number of national and state highways that connect Chhattisgarh to the cities and towns in India.
-Some of the important National Highways that pass through Chhattisgarh are; National Highway 6, National Highway 43, National and Highway National Highway 78.
+Some of the important National Highways that pass through Chhattisgarh are: National Highway 6, National Highway 43, National and Highway National Highway 78.
 There are 11 National Highways in the state.